wowemulation-dev/warcraft-rs/file-formats/database/wow-cdbc/tests/README.md

-# wow-dbc Tests
+# wow-cdbc Tests

-This directory contains the test suite for the wow-dbc crate.
+This directory contains the test suite for the wow-cdbc crate.

 ## Test Structure